 The Taranaki falls are located on the Wairere Stream.

-However they have nothing to do with the Wairere Falls (the highest in North Ssland) which are close to the East Coast.
+However they have nothing to do with the Wairere Falls (the highest in North Island) which are closer to the East Coast.

 Taranaki Falls Lower Track - Return to Whakapapa Village

 And you finish with the lower track.
-It goes through open filed and forested patches.
+It goes through open fields and forested patches.